lmnzr/organization-comment/README.md

 ### Tech

-My App uses a number of open source projects to work properly:
+My App uses a number of technology/library to work properly:

 - [NodeJS] - evented I/O for the backend
 - [Typesript] - typed superset of JavaScript that compiles to plain JavaScript.